aballano/aballano.github.io/_posts/2025-07-12-game-dev_update-2-jam-break.md

 # What's next?

-Well I would normally go back to the main project (tm) but of course after finishing this game I'm now more invested into incremental games, so I might explore some ideas before I go back to it :)
+Well I would normally get back to the main project (tm)... but of course after finishing this game I'm now more invested into incremental games, so I might explore some ideas before I go back to it :)